Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Conclusions

-This paper has outlined a fundamental connection between g-strongly convex functions and contraction of their natural gradient dynamics.
-This observation sets the foundation for contraction results to be exploited for the construction and analysis of g-convex optimization for complex systems.
-A natural next step for the application of contraction in g-convex optimization is to design geodesic quorum sensing ~\cite{tabareau,russo} algorithms for synchronization \cite{bouvrie}, as well as other consensus mechanisms considering time-delays~\cite{Wei_delay,cloud}, which may serve as the basis for distributed and large-scale optimization techniques on Riemannian manifolds.
-Other future applications will consider stochastic gradient descent in the Riemannian setting~\cite{Bonnabel13} with quorum sensing extensions (as e.g. in~\cite{Lecun}) to address inherent noise~\cite{tabareau}.
-Such advances could have clear impact, e.g., in the context of machine learning, among other applications.
+A natural next step for the application of contraction in optimization is to design geodesic quorum sensing ~\cite{tabareau,russo} algorithms for synchronization \cite{bouvrie}, as well as other consensus mechanisms considering time-delays~\cite{Wei_delay,cloud}, which may serve as the basis for distributed and large-scale optimization techniques on Riemannian manifolds.
+Other future applications will consider stochastic gradient descent in the Riemannian setting~\cite{Bonnabel13} with quorum sensing extensions (as, e.g., in~\cite{Lecun,Boffi}).
+Such advances could have direct applications, e.g., in the context of machine learning, among others.